parkjessie/LAJ/README.md

 |Allie|Scrum Master|[xiaoa0](https://github.com/xiaoa0)|[Tasks](https://github.com/parkjessie/LAJ/issues/assigned/xiaoa0)|[Commits](https://github.com/parkjessie/LAJ/commits?author=xiaoa0)|[Allie's Journal](https://docs.google.com/document/d/1huWsfI7-3COuK45SiUF5_T3DFpNmcoGLhiiLbFigpsU/edit)|[Github Pages](https://xiaoa0.github.io/Data-Structures/)
 |Michael|Deployment manager|[michaelScopic](https://github.com/michaelScopic)|[Tasks](https://github.com/parkjessie/LAJ/issues/assigned/michaelScopic)|[Commits](https://github.com/parkjessie/LAJ/commits?author=michaelScopic)|[Michael's Journal]()|
 ***
-Sponsor: Mr. Mortensen, jmortenson@powayusd.com
+Sponsor: Mr. Mortensen, jmortensen@powayusd.com

 - Combination of a canvas calendar and scrum board
 - Login feature to allow for collaboration within groups and for each person to have a role (TO, OO, scrum master, etc)
-- Checkboxes for complete tasks, better than canvas because you can check off individual tasks and  include steps to complete those tasks, ie:
+- Checklist to track complete tasks, better than canvas because you can check off individual tasks and steps needed to complete those tasks, ie:
-Canvas says:
 "Create Performance Task PBL feature
 Final committed program code showing algorithms written in JS/Python Written responses to all the prompts in the performance task 1min video that meets CB create task requirements
-Team Final Grading Considerations - 5 pts
+Team Final Grading Considerations - 5 pts"

-PBL Github pages.
-Jekyll, WIKI, live review focus
-PBL theme consistent through project and described in Github Pages Sassy / Bootstrap
-Blueprint illustration/demonstration
+Or:

-CRUD Async Operation - runtime and understanding of JavaScript and Fetch Individual PBL MVC feature/commits showing algorithms written in JS/Python"
+"PBL Github pages.
+Jekyll, WIKI, live review focus PBL theme consistent through project and described in Github Pages, Sassy / Bootstrap, Blueprint illustration/demonstration, CRUD Async Operation - runtime and understanding of JavaScript and Fetch, Individual PBL MVC feature/commits showing algorithms written in JS/Python"

 - Our website consolidates this and makes them into a to do list with subtasks that can be assigned to individuals
 - Each part of the canvas assignment  can be it's own task that can be checked off when completed and delegated to other people
 - "Final committed program code showing algorithms written in JS/Python" --> a checklist with
-"1. idea of create task (complete/incomplete)
+- [ ] idea of create task (complete/incomplete)
-2. how to code? use if loops for __, iterate through __ to __
+- [ ] how to code? use if loops for __, iterate through __ to __
-3. HTML (complete/incomplete)
+- [ ] HTML (complete/incomplete)
-4. Python (complete/incomplete)
+- [ ] Python (complete/incomplete)
-5. etc"

 - Don't need to copy/paste from canvas into scrumboard and will be a more streamlined way to view tasks in a scumboard